NeoNeuron/IF-neuronal-network/research-log.md

-ll# 2017-02-19 13:14:14
+# 2017-02-19 13:14:14
-Local field potential can be inferred from LFPs; [Rasch et al., 2008] Origin of local field potential; [Buzsaki et al., 2012] spike-LFP coherence; [Mechanisms of Gamma Oscillations] {Tried calculate power spectra of LFP}
+- Local field potential can be inferred from LFPs; [Rasch et al., 2008]
+- Origin of local field potential; [Buzsaki et al., 2012]
+- spike-LFP coherence; [Mechanisms of Gamma Oscillations]
-	it seems that all LFP signal in my network stays at a noise level
+- {Tried calculate power spectra of LFP}: it seems that all LFP signal in my network stays at a noise level
 ***
 # 2017-02-21 13:14:10
-Rename all existing files; [done]
+- Rename all existing files; [done]
-Construct a path dependent network program; run and check the result; [not yet] write the current situation in my project proposal; [not yet] summarize the results got since last time met with Douglas, make a ppt; [not yet]
+- Construct a path dependent network program; run and check the result; [not yet]
+- write the current situation in my project proposal; [not yet]
+- summarize the results got since last time met with Douglas, make a ppt; [not yet]

 ***
 # 2017-02-22 15:27:33